 A Common Writing System?

-The wide majority of Chinese characters contain a semantic component (also known as a radical), and a phonetic component.
+The wide majority of Chinese language characters contain a semantic component (also known as a radical), and a phonetic component.
 The radical suggests the meaning of a character, while the phonetic component suggests a certain pronunciation.

 The Japanese might have taken their writing system from the Chinese language.
 But the grammatical and vocabulary-related differences between Chinese and Japanese are so deep that they forced the Japanese to adopt and handle characters not only for their meaning but also for phonetics.